PixelBiter/Squid-Remake/README.md

 (Splatoon 3 Server Link: https://discord.gg/splatoon )
 (Post date: 1st October 2023  Around 22:15)

+IMPORTANT NOTE:
+The Squid Beatz PC is the version you should download.
+It has keyboard support on it, the other only has controller.
+Keybinds:
+zxcv - Face
+m,./ - Shoulder
+bn - Double (Face+Shoulder)
+Left Arrow - Left in menu
+Right Arrow - Right in menu
+Down Arrow - Play Song

 I don't know what else to put here, so have a good day!